mkiz0403/mkiz0403/README.md

 <div>
 <span>
   Hi!
-Welcome to Taejeong Github 👋
+Welcome to Taejeong Github.👋

   I'm studying **React, Node.js, and TypeScript** with the goal of becoming a skilled **front-end developer**.🧑🏻‍💻